ankitpro/cursor-rules-generator/docs/GENERATOR_TEMPLATE.md

 - [ ] Generated `.cursor/rules/testing.md`
 - [ ] Generated `.cursor/rules/security.md`
 - [ ] Generated `.cursor/rules/performance.md` (if applicable)
-- [ ] Generated `.cursor/prompts/system-prompts.md` (REQUIRED)
+- [ ] Generated `.cursor/prompts/README.md` and individual role files (REQUIRED)
 - [ ] Generated `.cursor/quick-reference.md`

 **✅ Content Quality:**
 - [ ] Main `.cursorrules` references all detailed files
 - [ ] Each file focuses on one topic (no overlap)
 - [ ] All based on actual detected technologies and patterns
-- [ ] Role-based system included in both main file and system-prompts.md
+- [ ] Role-based system included in both main file and prompts directory
 - [ ] No placeholder text in any file
 - [ ] No FinOps-specific references (unless analyzing FinOps)
 - [ ] All examples use project's actual tech stack